Business Intelligence vs Business Analytics: Which Platform is Right for Your Organization

 Business Intelligence is used by the company to determine several key aspects of its operations.
 For example, Uber employs BI for surge pricing.
 Algorithms continuously monitor travel time, traffic conditions, and customer demand.
 As a result, prices adjust as demand rises and traffic patterns change.

 Netflix makes use of data in a variety of ways.
-One example is how the company suggests programmes to users based on previous viewings.
+One example is how the company suggests programs to users based on previous viewings.

 3. Coca-Cola Bottling Corporation